SpecialBomb/sbdm/README.md

 +Grenades aren't random.

-+Players won't keep weapons, ammo, and armor when changing levels.
++Players won't keep weapons, ammo, health, and armor when changing levels.

 +If someone were to hit you, and you fall into water, slime, or lava and die within 3 seconds, a frag will go to the attacker.
 (Essentially, you push someone into lava, you get a frag).

-Other changes:
+#Other Changes

-+While standing still, you can look at a player to see their name.
++You can look at a player to see their name.

 +Drowning doesn't damage armor.